Neutropenia, if severe, significantly increases the risk of life-threatening infection.

 Neutropenia has many causes, but they fall into two main categories:

 Many disorders cause neutrophils to be used up or destroyed.
 These disorders include certain bacterial infections, some allergic disorders, and some drug treatments (such as drugs used to treat hyperthyroidism).
-People with an autoimmune disorder can make antibodies that destroy neutrophils and result in neutropenia.
-People with an enlarged spleen may have a low neutrophil count because the enlarged spleen traps and destroys neutrophils.
+People with an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more can make antibodies that destroy neutrophils and result in neutropenia.
+People with an enlarged spleen Enlarged Spleen An enlarged spleen is not a disease in itself but the result of an underlying disorder.
+Many disorders can make the spleen enlarge.
+Many disorders, including infections, anemias, and cancers... read more may have a low neutrophil count because the enlarged spleen traps and destroys neutrophils.

 Neutropenia can develop

-Because neutropenia itself has no specific symptoms, it is usually diagnosed when an infection occurs.
+Neutropenia itself has no specific symptoms, so it is usually diagnosed when an infection occurs.
 People may develop fever and painful sores (ulcers) around the mouth and anus.
 Bacterial pneumonia and other severe infections can occur.

 In chronic neutropenia, people may not have many symptoms if the number of neutrophils is not extremely low.